• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

 • Eggs: The recipe calls for large eggs at room temperature.
-Ensure to bring them to room temperature about 45-60 minutes before you start.
+Bring them to room temperature about 45-60 minutes before you start.

 • Sugar: Use white granulated, vanilla, and icing (powdered) sugar.
-To make the perfect mascarpone Chantilly cream, opt for icing sugar.
-To turn granulated sugar into a icing sugar, process it in a coffee grinder or a food processor.
+For the perfect mascarpone Chantilly cream, use icing sugar.
+To turn granulated sugar into icing sugar, process it in a coffee grinder or a food processor.

 • Flour: The recipe calls for all-purpose flour.
-However, for optimal baking results, cake flour is the recommended choice.
+However, for optimal baking results, cake flour is recommended.

 • Butter is an essential ingredient for making classic Genoise sponge cake.
-Opt for European-style unsalted batter with 82% fat content.
+Opt for European-style unsalted butter with 82% fat content.

 • Cream: Choose heavy cream or heavy whipping cream with at least 30% fat content for the best results.
-It must be cold, being refrigerated for at least 3 hours.
+It must be cold and refrigerated for at least 3 hours.

-• Mascarpone cheese brings a subtle tang to the flavor and delivers stabilizing properties to Chantilly cream.
+• Mascarpone cheese adds a subtle tang and stabilizes Chantilly cream.

 • Vanilla extract is a flavoring added to the cream.
 You can replace it with 1 teaspoon of vanilla bean paste.

 • Fresh strawberries are the stars of this gorgeous strawberry cake.
-Opt for perfectly ripe seasonal berries to benefit from their flavors.
+Choose perfectly ripe, seasonal berries for the best flavor.
 It is not recommended to make Chantilly cake with frozen berries.
-They tend to release extra juices with thawing and don't have an appealing presentation.
+They tend to release excess juice during thawing and don't look their best.

 A single slice of strawberry Chantilly cake on a white dessert plate